TCF Canada Writing Test: Expression Écrite Tasks Explained

 • The writing section has 3 tasks totaling 60 minutes, managed by France Éducation International.

-• Task 3 is the longest and most heavily weighted: a structured formal argument of 200-250 words.
+• Task 3 is the longest and most heavily weighted: a structured argued text of 120-180 words.

-• Examiners score five criteria: task completion, vocabulary range, grammar accuracy, text organization, and register.
+• Examiners score five criteria: task completion, vocabulary, grammar, organization, and register.

 What Is the TCF Canada Expression Écrite Section?

-The Expression Écrite is a 60-minute written production section evaluating your ability to write in French across three registers and text lengths, managed by France Éducation International.
-(France Éducation International, 2026) Your performance generates a single writing band score, converted to a CLB level for your Express Entry profile.
+The Expression Écrite is a 60-minute written-production section testing whether you can write in French across three registers and lengths, managed by France Éducation International (France Éducation International, 2026).
+It produces a single writing band on the 0-20 scale, which converts to a CLB level for Express Entry.

 The 3 TCF Canada Writing Tasks: A Side-by-Side Overview